Lerentis/bitwarden-crd-operator/README.md

   <img src="logo.png" alt="Bitwarden CRD Operator Logo" width="200"/>
 </p>

 A Kubernetes operator that synchronizes secrets from Bitwarden into Kubernetes Secret objects.
-Built with [kopf](https://github.com/nolar/kopf/) and powered by [rbw](https://github.com/doy/rbw), this operator enables GitOps-friendly secret management by allowing you to define secrets as Kubernetes Custom Resources while keeping sensitive data secure in Bitwarden.
+Built with [kopf](https://github.com/nolar/kopf/) and powered by the Bitwarden CLI, this operator enables GitOps-friendly secret management by allowing you to define secrets as Kubernetes Custom Resources while keeping sensitive data secure in Bitwarden.

 ## Features